 The PGY2 residency program adheres to the regulations and standards described in the criteria ASHP Regulations on Accreditation of Pharmacy Residencies and Accreditation Standards for PGY2 Pharmacy Residencies (Critical Care Pharmacy).

-Baystate's PGY-2 Pharmacy Residency is pending accreditation by the American Society of Health-System Pharmacists
+Baystate's PGY-2 Critical Care Pharmacy Residency is accredited by the American Society of Health-System Pharmacists